 Kamin Whitehouse's research lab develops new technologies at the frontier of Cyber-Physical Systems (CPS), including RF sensing, safety-critical wireless communication, wearable sensors, occupancy sensing, smart buildings, and coordinated control of distributed systems and autonomous drones.
 His team develops techniques at the intersection of signal processing, control theory, and machine learning.
 The technologies created by these projects have been downloaded 50,000+ times, have been used by over half a dozen companies to create new products, and are currently running in millions of embedded devices around the world.
 He has patents granted and pending in a range of CPS techniques.
 Prof. Whitehouse is currently leading the creation of the Link Lab as its inaugoral director, with the mission to enhance excellence in CPS at U. Virginia.
-This effort includes the hiring of 8 new faculty memberes in CPS, and the design and construction of an interdisciplinary lab facility.
 He is a past TPC chair for ACM BuildSys, ACM SenSys, ACM/IEEE IPSN, and EWSN and serves as associate editor of ACM Transactions on Sensor Networks (TOSN) and The PACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT).
 He earned a B.A. in Philosophy and a B.S. in Electrical Engineering and Cognitive Science from Rutgers University.
 He earned a M.S. and Ph.D. in Computer Science from UC Berkeley.

 |General Chair for ACM BuildSys'17, Nov 2016|

 |Our Walkway Sensing paper won the Best Presentation Award at ACM BuildSys'17, Nov 2016|

 |The NSF provided $1M in funding for our work on HomeSHARE.
 November, 2016.|